What are District and School Report Cards?

 In order to assist with building understanding and communicating about the School Report Cards, DPI created the following resources:

-Questions and comments about the Preliminary Public School Report Cards may be sent to email@example.com.
+Questions and comments about the Public District and School Report Cards may be sent to email@example.com.
 DPI is committed to ongoing review of the new accountability system and your input is welcome.